pulp/pulpcore/docs/concepts.rst

     :align: center

 All content that is managed by Pulp can be hosted by the :term:`content app`.
-Users create type-specific :term:`publishers<publisher>` that provide the settings necessary to generate a :term:`publication` for a content set in a repository version.
+Users create a :term:`publication` for a content set in a repository version.
 A publication consists of the metadata of the content set and the artifacts of each content unit in the content set.
 To host a publication, it must be assigned to a :term:`distribution`, which determines how and where a